CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Note Calendar (Revised) differs, for *would* and *world*.

-SW: The angular form of W is used after S. (Teaching 1; demonstrated but not explained in Manual)
+-SW-: The angular form of W is used after S. (Teaching 1; demonstrated but not explained in Manual)

 Change the exit angle of W to blend with the following letter.

-WR: Distinguished from TH by its size.
+-WR-: Distinguished from TH by its size.

-WH: See H.
+-WH-: See H.

-WS final: The addition of S forms a loop.
+-WS- final: The addition of S forms a loop.

-WK, WL, WN: Notice how the letters blend.
+-WK-, -WL-, -WN-: Notice how the letters blend.
 (Cricket)

-### X
+### -X-

 ![shorthand image](assets/manual-bits/x-m012.png){: .man}\
-Manual: xh, xp, xt, extent, exhort, expense
+Manual: xh, xp, xt, extent, exhort, expense,

 ![shorthand image](assets/revised-split/x-r05.jpg){: .rev}\
 Revised:\
-xc, excel, exclaim\
+xc, excel, exclaim,\
-xh, exhale, xch\
+xh, exhale, xch,\
-xp, expel, export\
+xp, expel, export,\
-st, extent, text
+st, extent, text,

 ![shorthand image](assets/revised-split/x-r10.jpg){: .rev}\
-Revised: x, xc, xch, xh, xp, xqu, xt
+Revised: x, xc, xch, xh, xp, xqu, xt,

 *X* is made up, as in longhand, of *C* and *S*.
 (Teaching 1)